FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 **Scenario: User do a successful login with an email and password**

-     - Given I have "emailfield" and "passwordfield" and "loginbutton"
+     - Given I'm in the "Login" screen
      - When I fill the "emailfield" field with "teste@gherkin.com"
      - And I fill the "passwordfield" field with "123456"
-     - Then I tap the "loginbutton" button
+     - And I tap the "loginbutton" button
-     - Then I should see the "JoinAnEvent" screen
+     - Then I see the "JoinAnEvent" screen

 **Feature: New Event**